In many parts of Canada we have pastry called “Beaver Tail” that you will often find served beside ski slopes or outdoor ice rinks in the winter.

-BeaverTail is fried pizza dough that’s stretched thin to resemble the tail of a beaver and sprinkled with sugar and cinnamon!
+BeaverTail is basically fried pizza dough that’s stretched thin to resemble the tail of a beaver.
+After it is deep fried, it is sprinkled with sugar and cinnamon!
 It’s served piping hot and tastes so good it makes you forget about your frozen toes!

 750 g / 26 oz ready-made pizza dough / $1.75